-Say you had a cup of olive oil and a cup of kitchen grease.
-Which would you rather have on your salad?
+Olive oil or kitchen grease… which would you rather have on your salad?

-You see, any time you shop for dog food, you’re unwittingly making an important decision — much like that “oil-or-grease” example given above.
+Unfortunately, any time you shop for dog food, you’re making a similar choice.

-Yet it’s the source of that fat that can make a huge difference in the overall quality of the dog food you buy.
+Yet it’s the source of that fat that can make a significant difference in the quality of the dog food you buy.

 Better Sources of Dog Food Fat